 “Probably not, but he’s doing everything apart from the revision: gym, friends, TV, PlayStation.
 I sat for hours before exams.
 How can he be so lazy?”

-I am unconvincing, even to my own ears; an advocate for a case that I am not sure is justified.
-The night before a test, an important test, he should be studying.
+Even to my ears, I am unconvincing an advocate for a case I am not sure is justified.
+The night before an important test, he should be studying.
 Shouldn’t he?

 We are guilty, my husband and me.
 Guilty of wanting more for our son than he wants for himself, guilty of expecting him to perform at his best, always, and guilty of being disappointed when he does not.
 We are guilty of expecting him to be driven and to understand the ramifications of current choices on his future — or at the very least, to listen to us, the voice of experience and reason.

 But the reality is, at seventeen, he is a fallible, hormone-driven, thrill-seeking semi-ripe adult, just trying to survive the senior year and often too overwhelmed by basic needs for sleep, food, and social acceptance to care much about anything else.